 Transition probabilities

-Transition probabilities were derived from IPD from the CF Registry for a total of 10,344 patients between 2007 and 2013 [11].
+Transition probabilities were derived from IPD from the CF Registry for a total of 10,344 patients between 2007 and 2013 [12].
 The overall dataset was restricted to those patients who have been recorded (at least once) as having ‘intermittent’ or ‘chronic’ Pseudomonas aeruginosa status (n=7,518).
-Fifty-three percent of these patients were male, and their average age on first appearing in the 2007-2013 dataset was 19 years.
+Fifty-three percent of these patients were male, and their average age on first appearing in the 2007-2013 dataset was 19 years (range 0-82 years).
+At baseline, the proportion of patients in each FEV1 strata was as follows: FEV1<40%=0.13; FEV1 40-69%=0.32; FEV1>70%=0.55).
 Of these, 6,788 had at least one recorded FEV1 assessment and 1,700 had measures for all seven years.
-Longitudinal regression was undertaken using the methods described by Jung et al [13]; this involved the estimation of a series of ordered logit models which give the log odds of being in a given FEV1 group post-transition, given the time (in days) between observations, the annual rate of hospital i.v. days and the patient’s age.
+Longitudinal regression was undertaken using the methods described by Jung et al [14]; this involved the estimation of a series of ordered logit models which give the log odds of being in a given FEV1 group post-transition, given the time (in days) between observations, the annual rate of hospital i.v. days and the patient’s age.
 One model was estimated for each of three possible FEV1 starting states and the model outputs were converted into annual probabilities.
 This approach allowed for the inclusion of patients who had between 2 and 7 entries in the registry, even if there were gaps before, between, or after review entries.
 Patients who left the registry were excluded from the analysis.
 The time variable (days since last visit) allows for the calculation of annual transitions despite the fact that sample intervals varied in the raw registry data.
 The lagged rate of i.v. days variable allowed for the investigation of the effect of exacerbations on FEV1 progression.
 A number of models were tested with both age and sex as covariates.
 Age was statistically significant in most models, but sex was not significant, therefore age was retained in the final model.

 Mean days on i.v. antibiotics per year